GarimaK1/ContactsManagerRedux/Readme.md

+## Project Description

+Fully responsive, MERN stack single-page application to manage contacts online

-## MERN = MongoDB, Express, React, Node application to manage contacts online.
+MERN = MongoDB, Express, React and Node

+## Technology Used:
+React: create-react-app to build website
-## Redux for global state management.
+Redux: manage global state

-## Readme.txt has full details and explanations.
-If site takes time to load, see image previews:
+Node & Express: to create RESTful API (backend server)
+Axios: to make asynchronous requests to the backend JSON Web Token: package from npm for authentication using jsonwebtoken
+config: package from npm to manage global variables
+express-validator: package from npm to validate input on arrival at each API end-point
+Heroku: to host and deploy application

+### Readme.txt has notes I made during development of this application.

 ## Preview Images